5 Day Ma Pi Leng Pass Itinerary (from Hanoi)

 The local children are curious of westerners, a rare sight out in these remote parts of Vietnam.
 Stop to say hi and they will start asking questions in a local ethnic dialect, more similar to Chinese than the Vietnamese language.

-Then there are the impressive views over the Chinese borders.
+Then there are impressive views over the Chinese borders.
 Hundreds of meters down below the Nho Que River separates the two countries.
 Beyond the river, there are mountains continuing into China’s southern Yunnan Province.

 Reaching Meo Vac was a significant achievement for us.
 The Ma Pi Leng Pass should have taken two hours at a leisurely pace, but took more than six hours.
 This is where breakdowns and flat tires came to haunt us all day.